cBLUE-dev-team/cBLUE.github.io/sphinx/source/output.rst

 .. note::

 	The scale associated with the VLR extra bytes is 0.01.
-The ASPRS Las Working Group has an active conversation regarding how to standardized the use of extra bytes for supplementary fields such as uncertainty (https://github.com/ASPRSorg/LAS/issues/37).
+The ASPRS Las Working Group has an active conversation regarding standardized the use of extra bytes for supplementary fields such as uncertainty (https://github.com/ASPRSorg/LAS/issues/37).

 .. csv-table:: Output cBLUE Data
 	:header: id, dtype, description